Build trust with a sitter - Housesitting

 1. Use a housesitting site.
 Most housesitting sites screen potential sitters upon sign-up for ID, proof of their primary residence, bank account and liability insurance.
 Some also offer criminal record checks.
 If not then ...

-4. Look at photos of your sitter interacting with pets, usually found on sitters' profiles or their websites.
+4. Look at photos of your sitter interacting with pets, usually found on sitters' profiles or on their websites.
 You will be able to tell the pets' level of comfort by their specific body language.

 Back to content | Back to main menu